Skip to main content

 Critical Installer Mistake

 Factory-treated timber loses protection at cut surfaces unless resealed.
 This single step is overlooked more often than any other, causing countless premature failures.
 Always treat cuts as if they were untreated.
+A small pot of cut-end preservative on site and a quick brush-on takes seconds per board, but it's one of the most effective things you can do.

 10 Surface Finishes: Oils, Stains, and Paints

 Surface finishes slow moisture absorption and protect timber from UV damage.
 They are an essential part of outdoor protection but are not a substitute for good design and treatment.
+You can put the most expensive decking oil in the world on a poorly ventilated deck, and it will still fail underneath.
+The finish is the icing, not the cake.

 Types of Outdoor Timber Finishes